Fredlyb/godot-docs/getting_started/workflow/assets/importing_scenes.rst

 * glTF 2.0.
 Godot has full support for text and binary formats.
 * DAE (COLLADA), an older format that is fully supported.
 * OBJ (Wavefront) formats.
-It is also fully supported, but pretty limited (no support for pivots, skeletons, etc).
+It is also fully supported, but pretty limited (no support for pivots, skeletons, import hints, etc).
 * ESCN, a Godot specific format that Blender can export with a plugin.
 * FBX, supported via the Open Asset Import library.
 However, FBX is proprietary so we recommend using other formats listed above, if suitable for your workflow.